Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 "How do children learn about Chuo-ku?"

-I would like to introduce a book that can be touched on.
+I would like to introduce a book that you can touch on.

 What is "Jr. Chuo-ku Culture and History Zukan"?